danielcieslinski/tmath/README.md

-# godmaking
+# Godmaking

 Bunch of formal concepts, in the first place phenomenal thinking frameworks of my authorship.
-Which I've created during last two years, being a long hard road, from, through and to the noise.
+Created during last two years, being for me a long hard road, from, through and to the noise.

-Then I had this brilliant idea of creating, a referencable object, that, relies, only on its' meaning provider oncept which naturaly coming from differenr domain. ,  I found this amazing

-Feeling like if living with  times, recalling
+---

-General ideas:
+### General ideas
-  1.

-- [G: Generator, O: Objects, D: Deffers]
+ - Mathematical objects instead of having fixed form, are more of a templates, which can be used for description of some phenomena.
+The most important is the idea, concept, which we want to present.
+ - Formality is a property of mathematical object, entirely dependent on the meaning provider.
+ - Definition, comes with default properties and relations of the defined object

+---

+### GOD: Generators, Objects and Deffers